Blohm+Voss: Postwar

 In 2011 ThyssenKrupp agreed the sale of the Blohm+Voss civil shipbuilding division to British investment company STAR Capital Partners.
 The military division remained with ThyssenKrupp.

 In October 2016, regulatory approval was given for Lürssen to acquire Blohm+Voss from STAR Capital Partners.
 In April 2017 the company dismissed 300 employees from which were 1000.

 In September 2017, the German Navy commissioned the construction of five K130 corvettes by a consortium of North German shipyards including ThyssenKrupp Marine Systems, Blohm+Voss, and the German Naval Yards in Kiel.
-The Lürssen Group, which would be the main contractor in the production of the vessels, distributed its work between the two sites at Wolgast and B+V Hamburg to built only two, the F265 in 2021 and F266 in 2022.
+The Lürssen Group, which would be the main contractor in the production of the vessels, distributed its work between the two sites at Wolgast and B+V Hamburg to build only two, Köln in 2021 and Emden in 2022.
 The contract was worth around 2 billion euros.

-On 25 July 2019, Peter Lürßen invested €20 million in Yard.
-The Dock 10 was covered with a 200-m-long and 50-m-high roof by a cost of €13 million.
-The mount of Steel Pillar above Dock's Walls started in October 2020.
-On 29 April 2021 the Yacht construction hull Project Opera, also called Coral Ocean, was transferred from Dock 17 to Dock 10 and both were tug to Berne, Germany to stay at least 2 years.
-The previous 146-m Project Sassi, which burned, remained only the engine section block, was part of the new Yacht Project Opera.
-Lürßen Dock 3 was transferred to Wilhelmshaven at Jade Yard.
-In Berne a Hall was extended.
-Mein Schiff 3 dock then in Dock 17, following by Aidacara and Aidamar, lasts cruise ships visiting the dock.
+On 25 July 2019, Peter Lürßen invested €20 million into the shipyard.
+Dock 10 was covered with a roof 200m-long and 50m-high for a cost of €13 million.
+The mounting of steel pillars above the dock's walls started in October 2020.
+On 29 April 2021, the hull of the yacht Opera, also called Coral Ocean, was transferred from Dock 17 to Dock 10 and both were tugged to Berne, Germany to stay at least 2 years.
+The previous 146-m Sassi, which was burned to the point that only the engine section block remained, formed part of Opera.
+Lürßen's Dock 3 was transferred to the Jade shipyard at Wilhelmshaven.
+In Berne, a hall was extended.
+Mein Schiff 3 then docked in Dock 17, followed by AIDAcara and AIDAmar, the latest cruise ships to visit the dock.

 Since October 2021

-According to Hamburger Morgen Post Newspaper Interview and Meeting on 30 September 2021 and repeated at Hamburger Abendblatt, Peter Lürßen (61) personally presented himself to the workforce with news, saying Lürssen wouldn't make refit to cruise ships, except the Hapag-Lloyd and P&O ones, an also company of Hamburg, and merchant ships like tankers and container ships in Hamburg anymore.
+According to an interview and meeting published in Hamburger Morgenpost on 30 September 2021 and repeated at Hamburger Abendblatt, the workforce was advised that Lürssen would no longer refit cruise ships in Hamburg anymore.
 The new building department was dissolved.
 All six floating docks were in review.
 The repair division was not a success.
 Despite the around 20 million euros invested in modern shipyard technology, the subletting of many halls and the shrinkage to only around a third of the used shipyard area, the costs were still too high and is not yet fit for the future.
 The location is too expensive compared to other shipyards, so structural measures and cost adjustments were necessary.

-The Business were split in two, construction of naval ships like Corvette in one called NVL and mega-yachts as Lürßen itself.
+In a statement, NVL B.V. & Co.
+KG, military naval ships construction, which belonged to Lürssen was sold to Rheinmetall in September 2025.

 Ships built

-Blohm & Voss was established in the days of sail and, although it built ships with steel hulls from the very first, it did not produce a significant steamship until 1900.
+Blohm & Voss was established in the days of sail and, although it built ships with steel hulls from the first, it did not produce a significant steamship until 1900.
 Of the many hundreds of ships built by B+V, notable examples include: